 11. Use Automation Carefully

 Spacing out the time period between individual emails – instead of blasting them all in one go – helps improve email deliverability.
 If you are using an outbound sales automation software (like Klenty) to send mail merges or cadences, set it up such that there is a reasonable interval between emails.
-For example, at Klenty, we use a random interval of approx 2 minutes between each email sent by you.
-Sending 100 emails in a minute is a signal that you may be a bulk emailer.
+For example, at Klenty, we use a random interval of approximately 2 minutes between each email sent by you.
+Sending 100 emails in a minute is a signal to the email service provider that you may be a bulk emailer.

 12. Avoid Spam Trigger Words

 If it sounds too good to be true, it’s probably spam.
 Words like ‘Free’, ‘Order Now’, ‘Make $$$’, or multiple exclamation points, strange formatting, and different colors are all big red flags.
 Unnecessary uppercase words, using any color other than black and blue, and one too many punctuations also convey that you’re desperately trying to get their attention, just like spammers.

 So, how do you know your emails don’t have such words?
 Put your email copy through a mail-tester to check if your template has spammy words that can decrease your chances of deliverability.